TRIPTYK/nfw-cli/docs/Init.md

 ## Alias(es):
 ini
 ## Options
-### --noInitDb
+### --noConfigDb
-- Description: Prohibit the initiation of the database.
+- Description: Prohibit the configuration of the database infos.
 - Type: boolean
 - Default: false
+### --seed
+- Description: Populate database with some entries (only if noInitDb is false).
+- Type: boolean
+- Default: false
 ### --docker
-- Description: Create a simple configurated MySQL docker container.
+- Description: Create a simple configurated MySQL docker container (only if noConfigDb is false).
 - Type: boolean
 - Default: false